Glizzus/GucciBucketHat-SPRING2024-SQA/README.md

 - `bandit.ps1` - A script that sets up the bandit security tool for pre-commit hooks.

 - `everything.ps1` - A script that does all of the above.

+## Report

+To begin, we took the `.zip` file, and unpacked it to this repo.

+To ensure that we have a common environment, we created some `.ps1` scripts like the ones mentioned above.

+A goal of this project is to ensure that everything is traceable through scripts.

+### Bandit

+One of the requirements is a pre-commit hook that will analyze the code for security.
+We opted to use Bandit.

+One issue was that we couldn't make commits because the existing code has errors, but fixing these errors is outside the scope of the project.

+Therefore, we needed to commit hook to only run on the files that we change.